Mensurationmedium · Past Paper

 More from Mensuration

-- Find the area of a rhombus if its side is 5 and one diagonal is 6.
+- Find the area of a square whose diagonal is 10 cm.